parthdevmorari/WalletApp/README.md

 #We are making a mobile friendly UI as per instruction and given xd link.
 #We are making 2 pages design from xd and another pages as per needs.

 #What is in the application?: This is a demo application.
 That will help to manage users weekly expenses and list the all last 7 days expenses.
-User can also manage his weekly limit on spending limit page.
+User can also manage his weekly limit from spending limit page.

 1. Debit Card page: there is only one functionality dynamic which is progress bar.
 Progress bar show a weekly total limit and expense in green color so use know how much limit is remain and how much is used.